MarcosSueiro/publicDocs/cassetteWorkflow.md

 ## 14. Add cue marker for Side B
   * You can pause recording if you want
 ## 15. Finish recording
-  * Get rid of long silent packages
-  * Make sure you keep the "Side B" marker
+  * Make sure you keep the "Side B" marker!